netinvent/npbackup/SECURITY.md

 Since v3.0.0, we have config inheritance.
 Showing the actual config helps diag issues, but we need to be careful not to show actual secrets.

+# NPF-SEC-00009: Manager password in CLI mode

+When using `--show-config --manager-password password`, we should only show unencrypted config if password is set.
+Also, when wrong password is entered, we should wait in order to reduce brute force attacks.